International Hockey Federation: Structure

 The FIH World Rankings was updated once after the major tournament finished, based on FIH sanction tournaments.

 Presidents

 The following is a list of presidents of FIH:

-Recognition and awards
+FIH Awards

-The Player of the Year Awards have been given annually since 1998 for men and women, while the young category was added in 2001 to honour the best performances for junior players (under 21).

-Another award, the "Honorary Award", was given to people who have made outstanding contributions to field hockey.
+The FIH Awards have been given annually since 1998 for men and women, while the young category was added in 2001 to honour the best performances for junior players.
+FIH has twelve Honorary awards given to people who have made outstanding contributions to field hockey.